A PRESERVATION OF CYPRIOT ARTS & CRAFTS

 FOUNDED IN 1937

-The old Archishopric building, that houses the museum, has an interesting and varied history of its own.
-Its stark Gothic architecture dates back to the 13th century.
-The monastery was initially constructed for the monks of the French Benedictines.
-These monks arrived on the island shortly after Cyprus’s new Lusignan rulers.Â
+The old Archishopric building that houses the museum has an interesting and varied history of its own.
+Its stark Gothic architecture dates back to the 13th century when it was originally built as a monastery to house French Benedictine monks.
+Several Latin religious orders arrived shortly after the island’s new Lusignan rulers took control.Â

 THE ORDER OF SAINT JOHN HOSPITALLERS

-A church to the site was later added by the order of Saint John Hospitallers.
+A church was later added to the site by the order of Saint John Hospitallers.
 They dedicated their new place of worship to their patron saint of Saint John.
 Hugo the 1st, a Lusignan king of Cyprus, is also buried within its grounds.Â

-The Greek Orthodox Church took ownership of the site during the Byzantine era.
-The square where the old Archbishopric is situated is named of Archbishop Kyprianos.
-Hanged by the Ottoman Turks in 1821, He met his gruesome fate at the start of the wider Greek revolution against Ottoman rule.
-In 1961, the seat of the Archbishop of Cyprus moved to a new palace and the Archbishop donated the site to the the curators of the Cyprus Folk Art Museum, the Society of Cypriot Studies.
-During their renovations, a 16th-century fresco depicting the Annunciation was uncovered.
-This is now conserved by the Society and the Department of Antiquities.
-The Cyprus Folk Art Museum moved to its new home in 1964.
+In 1961 the seat of the Archbishop of Cyprus moved to a new palace.
+The Archbishop of the time donated the site to the the curators of the Cyprus Folk Art Museum and the Society of Cypriot Studies.
+During their renovations, a 16th-century fresco depicting the Annunciation was uncovered and this is now conserved by the Society and the Department of Antiquities.
+The Cyprus Folk Art Museum opened on the site in 1964.

 EXHIBITS THAT DATE BACK OVER 100 YEARS